Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Application Requirements

-Applicants should explain the reason for the research aim and objectives and support this with relevant information from the scientific or other literature.
+Applicants should explain the reason for the research aim and objectives and support this with relevant information from scientific or other literature.
 This should highlight key issues that are currently unanswered or in dispute in the field.
 Background information may refer to previous or similar studies conducted in GPRD, CPRD or other data sources.
 All supporting statements should be duly referenced in this section with the full reference included in the “Reference” section of the protocol.

 Ensure that you refer to any previous RDG protocols or protocols from the Independent Scientific Advisory Committee (ISAC) that may be related to your study.
 Any reference to a previous ISAC/RDG protocol should be accompanied by the relevant protocol number e.g., 15_101, 20_000001

-Study Type
+Study Type [max.
+50 words]

 Reviewer Assessment Criteria